-Watson starts early in his essay with the bold assertion that, “Biological science is provoking us to shatter our image of human superiority.”
-Though indigenous wisdom has always considered humans a part of the circle of life rather than above it, that sentiment has almost been completely destroyed by generations of colonial indoctrination.
-The very roots of colonial indoctrination not only conclude that humans are superior to all other life forms, it also considers some humans as superior to others.
+Watson starts with the bold assertion that, “Biological science is provoking us to shatter our image of human superiority.”
+Indigenous wisdom has always considered humans are part of the circle of life rather than above it.
+This sentiment has almost been completely destroyed by generations of colonial indoctrination.

 We willingly accept the idea of intelligence in a life-form only if the intelligence displayed is on the same evolutionary wavelength as our own.
 Technology automatically indicates intelligence.
 An absence of technology translates into an absence of intelligence.